theupdateframework/taps/tap8.md

-When the root keys delegate trust to a role t for all names, this can be used to delegate some names to role d, etc.  When the person who owns role d wants to renew their key, they have until now had to ask the holder of role t to delegate to the new keyset d'.
-If one of role ds keys is compromised, they have to wait for role t to replace the key with a new, trusted key.
+When the root keys delegate trust to a role t for all names, this can be used to delegate some names to role d, etc.  When the person who owns role d wants to renew their key, they have until now had to ask the holder of role t to delegate to the new keyset e.
+If one of role d's keys is compromised, they have to wait for role t to replace the key with a new, trusted key.